demisto/content/Packs/MicrosoftGraphFiles/Integrations/MicrosoftGraphFiles/README.md

 ### msgraph-delete-site-permissions

 ***
-Deletes a app permission from a site.
+Deletes an app permission from a site.

 #### Permission required